 A data object request and/or a mount descriptor in a communication may be communicated via a network according to a first communications protocol.
-A user message may be exchanged between communicants in the communication via a second communications protocol.
-For 35 and/or a data object request, data object information, and/or example, a data object request and/or a mount descriptor may be sent on behalf of a first communicant by execution environment of a first node including a communications agent representing the first communicant.
-The data object request and/or the mount descriptor may be included in a 40 communication along with a user readable message sent to the execution environment of a second node.
-The communicants represented by the execution environment of the first node and the execution environment of the second node may exchanged via a voice over IP (VoIP) communications protocol.
+A user mes- 45 sage may be exchanged between communicants in the communication via a second communications protocol.
+For example, a data object request and/or a mount descriptor may be sent on behalf of a first communicant by execution environment of a first node including a communications 50 agent representing the first communicant.
+The data object request and/or the mount descriptor may be included in a communication along with a user readable message sent to the execution environment of a second node.
+The communicants represented by the execution environment of the first 55 node and the execution environment of the second node may communicate via one or more exchanges of audio exchanged via a voice over IP (VoIP) communications protocol.

-Exemplary data objects that may be requested via a data object request include a file, a program component, a data base record, video data, audio data, markup language, binary 50 data, text data, an output of a service.
+Exemplary data objects that may be requested via a data 60 object request include a file, a program component, a data base record, video data, audio data, markup language, binary data, text data, an output of a service.
 Requested data objects may be pre-existing, volatile, and/or generated in response to the request.
+65

-As described above, receiving match information may include receiving a message, identifying the match infor- 55 mation, via network from a node that received match information from the user.
+As described above, receiving match information may include receiving a message, identifying the match information, via network from a node that received match information from the user.
 For example, match information may be received from a browser by a web server.

-Match information and/or a data object request may be generated, detected, and/or otherwise processed according 60 to a schema that identifies at least one of a rule and a vocabulary that defines a valid data object request.
+Match information and/or a data object request may be generated, detected, and/or otherwise processed according to a schema that identifies at least one of a rule and a vocabulary that defines a valid data object request.
 Similarly, a mount descriptor may be generated, detected, and/or otherwise processed according to a schema.
-One or more schemas may alone or together define one or more of valid 65 data object information, match information, a data object request, and/or a mount descriptor.
+One or more schemas may alone or together define one or more of valid data object information, match information, a data object request, and/or a mount descriptor.
 A schema, as just described, may be identified based on a data received and/or otherwise identified by an execution environment hosting a communications agent via the network from another execution environment hosting communications agent and/or from a path node included in a network path in the network communicatively coupling the node to one or more nodes that respectively host a communications agent.